rodrigozarate/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

     Directory: 0x04-more_functions_nested_loops
     File: 7-print_diagonal.c

-8. You are so much sunshine in every square inch mandatory
+### 8. You are so much sunshine in every square inch

 Write a function that prints a square, followed by a new line.